-(e) The Committee may grant an extension of the expiration date of the reallocation of up to thirty(30) calendar days but in no event shall said extension be beyond December 31, 2010.
-TheCommittee may delegate its authority to grant extensions to the Executive Director.
+(c) The Committee may grant an extension of the expiration date of the reallocation of up to thirty (30) calendar days but in no event shall said extension be beyond December 31, 2010.
+The Committeemay delegate its authority to grant extensions to the Executive Director.

-(f) A county or large municipality that is only requesting all or a portion of reallocation that was voluntarily waived need only provide a written request and documentation that the Project is ready to issue Recovery Zone Economic Development Bonds prior to the expiration date of December 31, 2010.
+(f)--A county or large municipality that is only requesting all or a portion of reallocation that wasvoluntarily waived need only provide a written request and documentation that the Project is ready toissue Recovery Zone Economic Development Bonds prior to the expiration date of December 31, 2010.